Not only is Sacramento the best data center site in California, but perhaps the entire western United States. We’ll show

 We offer direct access to dark fiber, major interconnection sites, and on-ramps to major public cloud infrastructure providers.

 With ultra-low latency to all of the major West Coast markets, Prime’s Sacramento data center is a smart choice for companies looking at alternatives to the San Francisco Bay Area.

 The Greater Sacramento Economic Council has helped lead the city of Sacramento into a sustained business growth cycle.
 According to their website, 24,000 people move to Sacramento from the SF Bay Area every year, which is more than Denver, Seattle, Austin, Portland, and Phoenix combined.

 The city of Sacramento used to be simply an economic satellite of the SF Bay Area and greater Los Angeles, dominated by politics.
 No longer.
 The city is developing rapidly into a world-class economy and business hub on its own.
 The quality of life is high and the cost of living is quite reasonable compared to Los Angeles, the SF Bay Area, and San Diego.

 Are you in the midst of a data center site selection process?
 We’d love to learn more about your business and show you how you and your company can stand to benefit from partnering with us in Sacramento.
-Book a meeting to get started.
+Contact us to get started.